 First up, my previous 45 liter backpack was a total piece of shit.
 I am not going to name and shame but I do want you guys to know, there are some truly awful competitor products out there.
 Though it’s not a straight shoot against a 48 liter backpack, it’s pretty much comparable.

 However, the Osprey Kestrel does have several competitors even within the Osprey brand (a bit of sibling rivalry never hurt anybody, said Cain to Abel…).

-The Osprey Exos 48 is a similar product and worthy rival.
-Like the Kestrel 48, it is full framed, but less featured, ultralight, and perfect for those short(ish) trips, multi-day hikes, and camping trips.
+The Osprey Exos 48 is a similar product and a worthy rival.
+Like the Kestrel 48, it is full framed but less featured, ultralight, and perfect for those short(ish) trips, multi-day hikes, and camping trips.

-For a complete looking at Exos backpack, check out my super in-depth Osprey Exos 58 review.
+For a complete looking at the Exos backpack, check out my super in-depth Osprey Exos 58 review.

 Cons of the Osprey Kestrel 48

 No backpack is perfect (although The Broke Backpacker does have plans to one day invent one.
 Stay tuned).

 My main gripe is that the metal frame ventilation system on the back makes the Osprey Kestrel backpack a little more sturdy and inflexible than I would like so it can sometimes be a bit challenging to deep pack.
 It also protrudes a bit too high so it can restrict head movement.

 Some of the compression straps are also a bit long and dangly for my taste.
 I have this issue with most packs though and not just the Kestrel 48, to be honest.